Welcome to the Atkinson Lab at Baylor College of Medicine!

 Jessica Honorato Mauer

-Jessica was a former visiting Master's student in the Atkinson Lab, who will soon be returning as a bioinformatics analyst!
+Jessica was a former visiting Master's student in the Atkinson Lab, who recently returned as a bioinformatics analyst!
 They graduated from Universidade Federal de São Paulo, Brazil in 2019 with a BSc. in Biomedical Science, and in 2022 with a MSc. in Human Genetics/Bioinformatics.
 Jessica is interested in contributing to the inclusion of underrepresented populations in genetics research and improving disease risk prediction for diverse ancestry/admixed populations.
 Outside of the lab, they enjoy playing games, drawing, and playing guitar.

 team member